West Carrollton High School

 West Carrollton High School is a public high school in West Carrollton, Ohio, United States.
 It is the only high school in the West Carrollton City School District.
 Athletic teams are known as the "Pirates" and the school colors are scarlet and black.
 As of the 2013–14 school year, the school has an enrollment of approximately 900 students.

 West Carrollton has been rated as "Effective" since 2002 by the Ohio Department of Education.
 The school met nine of the 12 state indicators for the 2005–2006 school year.

 Sports

 West Carrollton has won the Harold A. Meyer award for exceptional sportsmanship six different times since 2000.

 WCHS is home to the West Carrollton Marching Pirates.
 The marching band has won numerous awards throughout the Mid-States Band Association circuit.
 The band was MSBA class AA finalists in 2013 and 2014.
-The band is directed by Laura Bukosky, proceeding Adam Uhlenhake.

 As of 2019-20 the Pirates are Members of the Miami Valley League (MVL).